Digital Media Production

 Dannika Weelborg

-Despite my challenges with cystic fibrosis, my passion for media design fuels my determination to excel in this field of creativity.
+Despite challenges with cystic fibrosis, my passion for media design fuels me to excel in this field of creativity.
 Every obstacle I encounter only strengthens my determination to push forward, refine my skills, and bring my artistic visions to life.
 I refuse to let my condition define my limits; instead, I channel my experiences into my work, allowing them to shape my perspective and enhance my creativity.
-By embracing life to the fullest, I hope to inspire those around me, showing them that perseverance and passion can overcome even the most difficult circumstances.
-Living each day as if it could be my last allows me to experience things that I usually would say no to.

 “Keep your eyes on the stars, and your feet on the ground.” – Theodore Roosevelt